 The average wait time for a SSDI hearing can take several months, depending upon a person’s location and disability, which is why the CAL program is important for people needing immediate assistance.
 Earlier this year, the Chicago Tribune reported that 95 percent of CAL applicants are awarded benefits, while the 5 percent who are not received expedited appeals.

-Do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation about an urgent claim.
+Do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case about an urgent claim.
 We can help guide you through the application process.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers